-My Teacherspayteachers product is the radio theatre unit only.
-I created it so teachers can use it to complement their teaching of a particular script.
+I have a few ready now.
+There are several choices.
+One is the radio theater unit only.
+I developed it so teachers can use it to complement their teaching of a particular script of their choosing.

-This TEN DAY unit, nearly 30 pages in length, is suitable for middle and high school drama classes or elementary gifted classes and includes:
+This TEN DAY unit, nearly 30 pages in length, is suitable for middle and high school drama classes or elementary gifted classes study creative dramatic and includes:

 • a lesson on the history of radio theatre,